-The second annual Norwich University Cyber Security Summit will take place on the Norwich University campus June 18-20, 2018.
+The second annual Norwich University Cyber Security Summit took place on the Norwich University campus June 18-20, 2018.
 This event will bring together an international cadre of experts in the fields of information security and assurance, business, public administration and more to discuss the latest in federal cyber security policy, and the practical applications of cyber defense on state and local levels.

 Mid- and executive-level managers seeking to broaden their organizations’ approaches to prudent cyber security practices will gain insight from a series of workshops and discussions on relevant issues facing the industry.
 Topics will include critical infrastructure protection; cybercrime; the dynamism of the open Internet and communication technologies; and the management of cyber programs.
 Registration for the Cyber Security Summit is now open; visit the event website to learn more.